Ophthalmology (Eye) Practice Test 3

 - Cerumen

 Explanation: Answer reason: The posterior segment (vitreous chamber) is the space behind the lens extending to the retina and is filled with vitreous humor, a gel-like transparent substance that helps maintain the globe’s shape and supports the retina.
 Aqueous humor instead occupies the anterior segment (anterior and posterior chambers in front of the lens).
 CSF circulates in the central nervous system, not within the eye, and cerumen is earwax found in the external auditory canal.
-Category reason: This is a foundational anatomy/physiology question about the fluid-filled compartments of the eye, which falls under Ophthalmology (Eye) within Nursing Science rather than nursing care decision-making.

 Most common cause of sudden unilateral painless loss of vision?